c2dc/fl-unsup-nids/README.md

 # Generalizing intrusion detection for heterogeneous networks: A stacked-unsupervised federated learning approach

-## Abstract
-> This repository relates to our paper that describes the stacked-unsupervised federated learning (FL) approach to generalize on a cross-silo configuration for a flow-based network intrusion detection system (NIDS).
+This repository relates to our paper that describes the stacked-unsupervised federated learning (FL) approach to generalize on a cross-silo configuration for a flow-based network intrusion detection system (NIDS).
 The proposed approach we have examined comprises a deep autoencoder in conjunction with an energy flow classifier in an ensemble learning task.

-> Our approach performs better than traditional local learning and naive cross-evaluation (training in one context and testing on another network data).
+Our approach performs better than traditional local learning and naive cross-evaluation (training in one context and testing on another network data).
 Remarkably, the proposed approach demonstrates a sound performance in the case of non-iid data silos.
 In conjunction with an informative feature in an ensemble architecture for unsupervised learning, we advise that the proposed FL-based NIDS results in a feasible approach for generalization between heterogeneous networks.

 # Reproducing this work
 Install the requirements to reproduce this work:

-- Python 3.9.11
+- Tested with Python 3.9.11

 ```commandline
 $ python -m venv venv